 Ellen has loved leading and coaching teams and individuals to create the businesses and careers they desired.
 She's done this for years as a manager, trainer, and mentor and now as a board director, executive coach, teacher, speaker, and writer.
 She is passionate about helping businesses and people ascend to higher levels of performance, possibility, and purpose.
 Additionally, she is on a mission to advance women and inclusion in the workplace.
 Her mission: More Seats (and Voices) at the Table.

 Ellen received her MBA from the Kellogg School of Management in 1997.
-She also holds a Bachelor’s of Science from the University of Florida, where she is in the student Hall of Fame.
+She also holds a BS from the University of Florida's Warrington College of Business.

 Because the course focuses on self-awareness and relationships with others, students rely on interactions with each other to experience vulnerability and growth within an environment of safety and trust.
 Therefore, students will not receive a letter grade, but rather a "Pass" with 0.5 credits or a "No-Credit" on their transcript.
 The "Pass" designation will be given if the following requirements are met: 100% attendance (non-negotiable), completion of all assignments, honoring confidentiality, and active participation in class activities and discussions.